harymitchell/concourse-cli/README.md

     	}

 	}

+**NOTE:** You should **not** call `System.exit()` from the `doTask()` method because this is handled by the framework.
+If there is a failure, you should throw a `RuntimeException` from the method.
+Otherwise, the CLI is considered to have suceeded.

 ## Shell Script
-The CLI can be launched from the command line using Java; however, it is usually desirable to create a shell script that handles proper path setting, etc for the user.
+The CLI can be launched from the command line using Java; however, it is usually desirable to create a shell script that handles proper path setting, etc.

 ### The main script
-Use the basic template below for defining shell script that run your CLI.
-You'll want to change the $CLI and $CLASSPATH definitions.
+Use the basic template below for defining a shell script that run your CLI. **You'll want to change the $CLI and $CLASSPATH definitions**.
 This script ensures that the proper path is called and that any additional arguments passed to the CLI are passed to the appropriate Java code.

 ###### sample.sh